 Play areas at UK airports

-No more wandering aimlessly around Duty Free for me these days – once I’ve cleared security at the airport, and stocked up on any last-minute toddler essentials, it’s straight to the soft play area since my daughter was a toddler.
+There’s rarely any more wandering aimlessly around Duty Free once you start flying with kids – once I’ve cleared security, and stocked up on any last-minute essentials, it’s been straight to the airport soft play area since my daughter was a toddler.

-Sometimes tiny, sometimes surprisingly impressive, often tucked away where you’d never stumble across them by accident, it’s one of my key ways to survive a flight with a young child – tire them out before you board the plane.
+Sometimes tiny, sometimes surprisingly impressive, often tucked away where you’d never stumble across them by accident, soft play at airports is one of my key ways to survive a flight with a young child – tire them out before you board the plane.

-So if you’re wondering where to find the play areas at UK airports, here’s what’s on offer at 15 around the country before you fly off.
+So if you’re wondering where to find the play areas at UK airports, here’s what’s on offer at 15 around the country before you fly off on holiday.

 Every terminal has a ‘stay & play’ area, all open from 6am to 9pm.
 Children must be accompanied by an adult.